Update March 22, 2023

 If you have LiveChat installed on your website, it is crucial that you are tracking the conversations you take part in as goals in Google Analytics so you can track their success.
+But with GA4 taking over UA in the next few months, we figured we should update this post so it helps you no matter what version you are using at the moment.

 Follow the step-by-step instructions below to find out how to connect your account and create goals.